julomoppet/hello-world/README.md

 Hi mates!

-My nale is Julian and I like cooking
+My name is Julian and I like cooking